geroafonso/ipsec_traffic_exporter/README.md

 pip install prometheus_client>=0.10.0
 ```

-At least the version 0.10.0 is required by `gauge.clear()`
+At least version 0.10.0 is required by `gauge.clear()`.

 ### Script location

-On your server where Libreswan IPsec runs, copy the script in /usr/local/bin/ and make it executable:
+On your server where StrongSwan IPsec runs, copy the script to `/usr/local/bin/` and make it executable:

 ```shell
 cp ipsec_traffic.py /usr/local/bin/